aldhairescobar/aldhairescobar/README.md

 ### 💻Now
 - 🌱 Currently building projects with ReactJS and taking the "fullstackopen" course by The University of Helsinki.
-- 🔭 I'm currently following the javascript certification in **FreeCodeCamp** and finished the "Frontend Developer Career Path" at **Scrimba**.
+- 🔭 Walking through the javascript certification in **FreeCodeCamp** and finished the "Frontend Developer Career Path" at **Scrimba**.

 ### ✨Projects